DMGT-TECH/the-usher-server/docs/QUICKSTART.md

 }
 ```

-You can do other things like get the list of permissions your persona has:
+You can use the IdP token to access other endpoints on The Usher, like this one that gets the list of permissions your persona has:

 ```sh
 curl -X GET "http://localhost:3001/self/permissions" -H "Content-type: application/json" -H "Authorization: Bearer $IDP_TOKEN"  -H "client_id: test-client1" | json_pp